The Module System

 - Measurement columns - numerical (optional)

-- Limited selection columns - enums, lookup columns, restricted column values, booleans (optional)
+- Limited selection columns - enums, lookup columns, booleans (optional)

 Less commonly-used properties were stored externally in the [module]_tags and [module]_tag_groups tables and are made available via pivot tables.